Becoming a Magical Weeki Wachee Mermaid takes Determination and Style

 Watch the video below to experience a Weeki Wachee mermaid’s descent to the underwater fishbowl where performances are held daily.

-Add the choreographed moves, story line, and descending though “the tube” to the underwater theater and you have some scary stuff going on.
+Add the choreographed moves, storylines, and descending through “the tube” to the underwater theater and you have some scary stuff going on.
 “We emphasize safety,” John explains, “There is always a safety person in the water behind the scenes in case one of the performers needs help.
 Say an air hose needs moving or something else is amiss.
 The safety person can take care of these things freeing the performers to enjoy putting on the show.”

 Each member of the Weeki Wachee mermaid team must learn every position.